openstenoproject/awesome-plover/readme.md

 - [Di's Steno Dictionaries](https://github.com/didoesdigital/steno-dictionaries) - A wonderfully organized list of dictionaries from the maker of Typey Type with everything from removing misstrokes from Plover Theory, to advice on computer use, alternative locales, and programming.

+### Phrasing
+- [JadeGG's Phrasing](https://github.com/Jade-GG/plover_phrasing) - A phrasing system that lets you write phrases such as "we don't really want to" all in one stroke.
+Utilises the python dictionary plugin.

 ### Programming

 - [Emily's Symbols](https://github.com/EPLHREU/emily-symbols) - A genius python dictionary that allows you to write symbols with full control over spacing on both sides of the symbol, capitalization, and count.